Staten Island, NY

-Most of the real community of the Staten Island ghetto, in New York City’s Richmond County, is north of Interstate 278, with exception to a few areas.
+Most of the real community of the Staten Island neighborhoods are north of Interstate 278, with exception to a few areas.

-Made famous through the legendary Hip-Hop group the Wu-Tang Clan, Staten Island has a very small community outside of the white population in the borough.
+Made famous through the legendary Hip-Hop group of the Wu-Tang Clan, Staten Island has a very small urban community outside of the white population.

-The history of Staten Island is based around the fact that the island was once known as a summer vacation resort, home to fishing companies, shipbuilding, and anything that has to do with the waterfront.
+Staten Island history is based around the fact that the island was once known as a summer vacation resort, home to fishing companies, shipbuilding and anything that has to do with the waterfront.

 For African-Americans, their population has been around for the longest in Staten Island.
 One of the country’s oldest communities, that was founded by freed slaves, is Sandy Ground.

-The Staten Island ghetto and streets, as stated above, is mostly north of the expressway, with exception to apartment complexes like the Barry Houses of Richmond Road.
+The streets of the Staten Island ghetto, as stated above, are mostly north of the expressway with exception to apartment complexes like the Barry Houses of Richmond Road.

-Most of the people live in communities like Mariners Harbor and the Arlington apartments, Stapleton, Park Hill, Port Richmond, West Brighton and the Slaughter Houses projects, and the Jersey Street area in New Brighton and St. George with the Richmond Terrace and Cassidy-Lafayette projects.
+Most of the people live in Staten Island neighborhoods of Mariners Harbor and the Arlington apartments, Stapleton, Park Hill, Port Richmond, West Brighton and the Slaughter Houses projects, and the Jersey Street area of New Brighton and St. George with the Richmond Terrace and Cassidy-Lafayette projects.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.